Momomartinez/ecommerceWebsite/credentials/README.md

 # Below is a list of items required.
 Missing items will causes points to be deducted from multiple milestone submissions.

-1. Server URL or IP
+1. Server URL or IP:
      142.44.170.121
-2. SSH username
+2. SSH username:
     root
-3. SSH password or key.
+3. SSH password or key:
      3t5ARTsWwV2P!vbTtbU
-4. Database URL or IP and port used.
+4. Database URL or IP and port used:
 142.44.170.121:3306

-5. Database username
+5. Database username:
      root
-6. Database password
+6. Database password:
      6&rFzI70oM*
-7. Database name (basically the name that contains all your tables) team11_db
+7. Database name (basically the name that contains all your tables): team11_db
-8. Instructions on how to use the above information. ssh root@142.44.170.121
+8. Instructions on how to use the above information: ssh root@142.44.170.121

 # Most important things to Remember